Adam-Behun/supervised-machine-learning/house-price-competition/notes.md

 2. R expects column headers to be letters - put letters in front of the column names

 Feature buddy use xgboost as well

+Project:

+## Task 1 - Implement the solution using python first:

+1. Follow this approach for the score of 0.13979 (https://www.kaggle.com/code/marweni/house-prices-complete-solution-with-guidance/notebook)
+2. This approach gets the score of 0.11720 (https://www.kaggle.com/code/jesucristo/1-house-prices-solution-top-1/output)

+## Task 2 - Understand it

+## Task 3 - Implement it using R